This chess games glossary

 is divided

-the most popular of skill games, gamerisms believes that chess games
+the most popular of board games, gamerisms believes that chess games

 Board skill games use a